vaTheo/entretienFull/readme.md

 ```

 ### Test
+Use "yarn build" to build the project into JS
-Use yarn test to run the Cucumber tests.
+Use "yarn test" to run the Cucumber tests.

 ## Setting Up a Better Project
 To set up a better project, I would have at least three branches in my GitHub repository: